 Laws applying to gift vouchers and gift cards

-If your business uses vouchers and gift cards, you are providing customers with a ‘non-cash payment facility’.
+If a business uses vouchers and gift cards, it is providing consumers with a ‘non-cash payment facility’.

 The Australian Securities and Investments Commission (ASIC) has set requirements for vouchers and gift cards, based on the Corporations Act 2001.

 - must clearly display the expiry date.
 This includes the activation expiry date for cards that need to be activated before use

 - cannot be reloaded (i.e. the value cannot be increased or added to)